Nintendo 3DS Architecture

 GBA game running without emulation on the Nintendo 3DS (there’s no screenshot functionality on AGB_FIRM).

 Even more puzzling, GBA titles don’t run on the ARM11 using an emulator (albeit there’s one installed, but never been used!).
 Instead, they kickstart the third firmware, AGB_FIRM, to run natively on top of the ARM7.
-What makes it puzzling, is that these GBA games, only offered through the Ambassador Program, remained the only purpose of AGB_FIRM, as if Nintendo planned for something bigger in the future, but never materialised.
+In the end, these exclusive GBA games remained the only use for AGB_FIRM, as if Nintendo planned for something bigger in the future, but never materialised.
 This is another example of how the Nintendo 3DS possessed more hardware than the software ever took advantage of.

 If you’re curious, GBA titles make use of the bundled ARM7 core instead.
 Thus, they don’t allow for the extra features that emulators (running on ARM11 cores) provide.
 Although, this happens at the exchange of running at full speed and precision.
 Be as it may, since the 3DS doesn’t contain a GBA cartridge slot, the GBA game is instead copied into FCRAM before the system reboots into AGB_FIRM, and then lets the ARM7 take control (while the ARM11 and ARM9 provide basic support tasks) [91].